ADRC Seminar Series (Zoom): Mehmet Kurt, PhD, Assistant Professor of Mechanical Engineering, UW

 Bio:

-Prof. Mehmet Kurt is the director of Kurtlab (www.kurtlab.com) and an Assistant Professor at the Department of Mechanical Engineering at the University of Washington.
-He also holds an adjunct faculty position at the Biomedical Engineering and Imaging Institute (BMEII) at Icahn School of Medicine at Mount Sinai.
+Prof. Mehmet Kurt is an Assistant Professor at the Department of Mechanical Engineering at the University of Washington.
+He also holds an adjunct faculty position at the Biomedical Engineering and Imaging Institute (BMEII) at the Icahn School of Medicine at Mount Sinai.
 His primary research area of interest is brain biomechanics and neuromechanics imaging.
 He received his Ph.D. in Mechanical Science and Engineering from the University of Illinois at Urbana-Champaign in 2014 on developing novel nonlinear system identification methods.
 He was a postdoctoral scholar in the Departments of Bioengineering and Radiology at Stanford University from 2014-2017.
 His awards include NSF CAREER Award (2022), Fortune Magazine’s 40 under 40 list in Turkey (2021), Provost’s Early Career Award for Research Excellence (2020), NSF Vizzies Best Scientific Visualization Award, People's Choice (2018), Annals of Biomedical Engineering "Editor's Choice Award" (2017), Thrasher Research Foundation Early Career Award (2015), and the Thomas Bernard Hall Prize for the Best Paper of the Year (2011).
-His research has been highlighted in various media outlets such as Reuters, Newsweek, CBS News and Washington Post.
-His research group is currently sponsored by multiple grants from NSF, NIH and DoD.
+His research has been highlighted in various media outlets such as Reuters, Newsweek, CBS News, and Washington Post.
+His research group is currently sponsored by multiple grants from NSF, NIH, and DoD.

-Upcoming Events in ADRC Talks and Events
+Upcoming Events in ADRC Research Calendar

 View more events on our full Calendar